liferay/liferay-docs/discover/portal/articles/02-web-experience-management/02-starting-site-development/03-creating-and-managing-pages.markdown

 would accept the default setting.
 By default, the *Customize* permission is assigned to the role *Site Member*.

-In addition to granting the ability to customize portlet configurations, the *Customize* permission allows users to customize the look and feel of portlets and to import or export portlet settings.
-Next, let's look at how to use application display templates.
+In addition to granting the ability to customize app configurations, the *Customize* permission allows users to customize the look and feel of apps and to import or export app settings.
+Next, you'll look at how to change page permissions.

 ## Changing Page Permissions